Bibiiii/space-game/README.md

 ```

 ## Playing the game
-Space shooters needs two players per game.
+Space Game needs two players per game.
 The first player should create a new game, and the second player should use their friend's room code to join the same game.

 The aim is to collect the gems before the other player.
 When a gem is collected, another one will appear.